Thermodynamic Advantage of Quantum Time-Reversal: Quantum Thermodynamic Advantage

-\paragraph{Quantum Thermodynamic Advantage}--- Quantum memory offers a divergent thermodynamic advantage for logically irreversible computation.
+Quantum memory offers a divergent thermodynamic advantage for logically irreversible computation.
 Consider the most basic irreversible computation: erasure.
-The erasure resets a binary memory $\mathcal{S}=\{ \zero, \one \}$ to the reset state, which we will choose to be $\zero$ without loss of generality.
+The erasure resets a binary memory $\mathcal{S}=\{ \zero, \one \}$ to a single state, which we will choose to be $\zero$ without loss of generality.
 The components of such an operation are